NYCPlanning/Known-Projects-Database/README.md

   * Project data
   * Project actions
   * Project BBLs
 - Obtain list of polygons create to represent applicant-owned sites in DCP applications from HEIP.
-Available [here](https://nycplanning.carto.com/u/capitalplanning/dataset/heip_zap_polygons)
+Available **[here]**(https://nycplanning.carto.com/u/capitalplanning/dataset/heip_zap_polygons)
 - Download **[NYC Zoning Map Amendments](https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-gis-zoning.page)** - This dataset contains project area polygons for all certified or approved projects seeking a zoning map amendment (ZM action)
 - Obtain DCP's imPACT Visualization polygons - This dataset contains the polygons associated with all DCP projects.
 Because there are accuracy concerns with this dataset, nyzma was used where possible

+## Limitations and future improvements
+- **Limitations**
+ * Exercise discretion when deciding how to use inputs because data inputs vary in level of certainty.
+Projects within data inputs also vary 			in level of certainty.